simpulton/angular2-patterns-in-angular1/06_dependency_injection_in_es6.md

 }());
 ```

-TypeScript allows us to do automatic consructor assignment which means that whenever we add an access modifier to the parameter, it is implied that that parameter should become a member of the class.
-Therefore, TypeScript will automatically assign it as a local member within the constructor.
+TypeScript allows us to do automatic constructor assignment which means that whenever we add an access modifier to the parameter, it is implied that that parameter should become a member of the class.
+Therefore, TypeScript will automatically assign it to a local member within the constructor.

 ```javascript
 class CategoriesModel {